#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Check the USDA zone map, as planting zones have changed slightly over the years.
+Check the USDA plant hardiness zone map, as planting zones have shifted over the years.
 Planting zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

 Do I have to harden off my seedlings before planting them outside?

-Yes, if you raised plants indoors from seeds, harden them first before you transplant them.
-Hardening is the process of getting them used to the great outdoors and rain, sun, and temperature swings.
+Yes, for best results, if you raised plants indoors from seeds in your own plant nursery, harden them before you transplant them.
+Hardening allows your seedlings to adjust to the great outdoors, making them more resilient against cold snaps.
 It slows their growth until they're strong and ready to take off during a spring warm front.
-Hardening also makes your plants more resilient to a sudden cold snap.
-Speak to a garden center associate or read your seed packets for more information.

 What are seed tapes?

 If you want more guidance in planting or are dealing with extremely tiny seeds, consider seed tapes.
 They're biodegradable pieces of paper with tiny seeds affixed at regular intervals.
 Just bury the tape and water as directed.
-If all goes well, your perfectly spaced sprouts will pop up soon.
+If all goes well, you'll have perfectly spaced sprouts pop up soon.

 The Home Depot Garden Center at Wentzville